 3. Marching Band Builds Self Confidence and Personal Values!
 Through self discipline, marching band members gain a set of personal values which include: hard work, attention to detail, team orientation and professionalism.

 Also, with the added time of performing on their instruments, marching band students often work to become the best musicians in the music department.
 Most of the Jazz Express (top jazz ensemble) wind players participate in marching band in the fall.
 The top performing curricular band, the Wind Ensemble, has many marching band students creating the core of the ensemble.

 4. Because it will be one of the most rewarding experiences of your lifetime!
 Unlike other activities, the lessons, values, and skills learned through marching band will still be practical, even after you graduate high school.

 How do I Join the Mustang Marching Band?
-If you are an incoming 9th grader or a current 9th, 10th, or 11th grader who is interested in becoming a member of the award-winning Mainland Regional High School Marching Band, please contact Mr. Spatz or your current band director for more information.
+If you are an incoming 9th grader or a current 9th, 10th, or 11th grader who is interested in becoming a member of the award-winning Mainland Regional High School Marching Band, please contact Mr. Ratcliffe or your current band director for more information.